 Black sesame seeds are rich in fiber and protein, both of which are important for regulating blood sugar levels.

-Their magnesium content also helps lower insulin resistance (i.e., when the body doesn’t respond properly to the hormone that regulates blood sugar) which is helpful for diabetics – especially type 2 diabetes sufferers who struggle with insulin resistance due to obesity or metabolic syndrome (3).
+Their magnesium content might also help improve insulin sensitivity (i.e., how well the body responds to the hormone that regulates blood sugar) which is helpful for diabetics or pre-diabetics who struggle with insulin resistance due to obesity or metabolic syndrome (3).

-However, if you have diabetes or pre-diabetes (glucose intolerance), it’s important to talk with your doctor before consuming black sesame seeds on a regular basis because they can impact blood sugar levels.
+However, if you have diabetes or pre-diabetes (glucose intolerance), it’s important to talk with your doctor before consuming black sesame seeds on a regular basis, especially if you are on any medications, because they can impact blood sugar levels.

 Black sesame seeds contain cancer-fighting compounds like phytosterols, essential fatty acids, antioxidants, selenium and other minerals that act as chelating agents, binding to free radicals and potentially reducing the risk of certain cancers (2).
 The best part is that you can get all these benefits without sacrificing flavor or texture.